saulobr88/git-flow-dia-a-dia/01_github-start-commands.md

 # Comandos iniciais - Sugestões do Github

 ## Quick setup — if you’ve done this kind of thing before

 <p style="background-color: #132339; color: #eee; padding: 15px;">
-Get started by [creating a new file](https://github.com/saulobr88/git-flow-dia-a-dia/new/main) or [uploading an existing file](https://github.com/saulobr88/git-flow-dia-a-dia/upload).
+Get started by <a href="https://github.com/saulobr88/git-flow-dia-a-dia/new/main">creating a new file</a> or <a href="https://github.com/saulobr88/git-flow-dia-a-dia/upload">uploading an existing file</a>.
 We recommend every repository include a README, LICENSE, and .gitignore.
 </p>

 <hr />